 I suggest people use a technique called “ZOPA,” which stands for “zone of possible agreement.”
 That’s the salary range you need to determine before negotiating a job offer or raise.
 So rather than just come up with an amount you hope your employer will pay you, do some research.
 Check out professional sites or talk with others in your industry to give you a sense of what the going rate is for the position.
 Once you have an idea of the highest and lowest you may be offered, you’ll be less likely to settle.
 And no matter what the first offer is, be aware that most employers low-ball initially.
 So nicely say: “I’d love to work here.
 It sounds like a great opportunity, but I was hoping for more.”
 Then throw out a figure that’s closer to the high end of the ZOPA range.

 Q. You also write about "sudden promotion syndrome."
 Why does it happen and how do you avoid it?

-When you get a promotion, you’re role officially changes.
+When you get a promotion, your role officially changes.
 Yet, you’re usually in the same exact work setting.
 That can make it challenging to shift your identity from your previous role.
 Also, since chances are good you were exposed to the person who had the job before you, your boss may not totally articulate everything she is expecting.
 Instead, she will assume you already know.
 So to avoid flubbing your new gig, it’s important to buy some promotion clothes that help put begin shifting into a new mindset.
 Also, talk to your boss about her expectations.
 Find out if there is anything she wants you to do differently from the previous person in the job.
 Chances are, she will have some changes in mind.